P. S. I Love You (TV series)

 P. S. I Love You is a Philippine television drama romance series broadcast by TV5.
 The series is based on a 1981 Philippine film of the same title.
-Directed by Robert Quebral and Elaine Lozada, it stars Gabby Concepcion, Dina Bonnevie, Alex Gonzaga, Kean Cipriano, AJ Muhlach and Nadine Lustre.
+Directed by Robert Quebral and Elaine Lozano, it stars Gabby Concepcion, Dina Bonnevie, Alex Gonzaga, Kean Cipriano, AJ Muhlach and Nadine Lustre.
 It aired from November 21, 2011, to February 17, 2012, replacing Ang Utol Kong Hoodlum and was replaced by Nandito Ako.

 It is produced by Vic Del Rosario Jr. and Manuel V. Pangilinan.
 It marks as the second primetime series produced by Viva Television for TV5 after a decade.

 The TV series garnered positive reviews throughout the run for Philippine Entertainment Critics.

 Synopsis

 Mark's family business suffered from bankruptcy during the time he planned to marry Kristine.
 Soon after, Kristine accepted the marriage proposal of millionaire Antonio Tuazon.
 As they part ways, Mark became an investment banker and a self-made billionaire.
 On the other hand, Kristine became a devoted housewife for her family.

 30 years after, Antonio Tuazon was killed and leaves his family's business in bankruptcy.
 Andrea Tuazon, daughter of Antonio and Kristine, steps up to save their family's assets.
 As advised to her, Andrea sells their business to Mark Roxas, her mother's one great love.

 When Kristine finds this out, she tries everything to prevent Mark from having business transactions with her family.
 However, Mark's son Paul Stephen develops an intimate relationship with Kristine's youngest daughter Candice.
 So as the war between the ex-lovers intensifies, the love between their children blossoms.